zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/2/_index.md

 * **driver** specifies the software that manages the machine.
 It's the Test Kitchen driver that you set up in the previous lesson.
 * **provisioner** specifies how to run Chef.
 When working with Linux instances, `chef_zero` is a common choice because it enables you to mimic a Chef server environment on your local machine.
 For working with Windows Server, we use the `chef_zero_scheduled_task` plugin that you installed in the previous lesson. `chef_zero_scheduled_task` works like `chef_zero`, but also creates a scheduled task that runs `chef-client` immediately and connects to that task so that Test Kitchen can receive the output of the `chef-client` run.
 * **transport** specifies the protocol, port, and other network settings that allow Test Kitchen to communicate with the instance.
-When using the EC2 driver, this is where you specify the path to your key pair that enables you to create and manage cloud instances.
-For the Hyper-V driver, this is where you specify the password for the `Administrator` account.
 * **platforms** specifies the target operating systems.
 We're targeting just one &ndash; Windows Server 2012 R2.
-If you're using the Vagrant driver, this name matches the name that you specified when you ran `vagrant box add` to add the Vagrant box to your local catalog.
-For the Hyper-V and EC2 drivers, this is a descriptive name, and can be anything.
 * **suites** specifies what we want to apply to the virtual environment.
 You can have more than one suite.
 We define just one, named `default`.
 This is where we provide the run-list, which defines which recipes to run and in the order to run them.
 Our run-list contains one recipe &ndash; our `settings` cookbook's default recipe.

 [DOCS] The [Chef documentation](http://docs.chef.io/config_yml_kitchen.html) explains the structure of the <code class="file-path">.kitchen.yml</code> file in greater detail, and also explains more about the available settings.